Guidebook/code-challenges/ios-team/code-challenge-one.md

 - Parse the retrieved JSON data into an array of objects of class `Guide`

 #### Milestone Three
-- Display the `Guide` objects in a UITableView.
-Each table cell represents one `Guide` object and should display it's name, city, state, start date, and end date.
+- Display the `Guide` objects in a UITableView or UICollectionView.
+Each cell represents one `Guide` object and should display it's name, city, state, start date, and end date.

 #### Milestone Four
-- Display the table cells sorted in ascending order by guide start date.
+- Display the cells sorted in ascending order by guide start date.